Joey305/E3-Ligandalyzer-Scripts/README.md

 python 18_Data_Summary.py
 ```

-> **Note:** Some scripts are designed to be rerun after manual curation or table updates.
-Always inspect generated logs, backup files, and output tables before proceeding to the next stage.
+Some scripts are designed to be rerun after manual curation or table updates.
+Inspect generated logs, backup files, and output tables before proceeding to the next stage.

 ---

-## Key Output Tables
+## 📊 Key Output Tables

 The finalized workflow produces or expects several important tables in `Ligase_Table/`.